bentomhall/nih-system/homebrewery/core.homebrew.md

 Attitudes of monsters toward PCs (and towards each other) strongly influence how much they can be persuaded, lied to, or intimidated.
 Often, getting what you want from a monster may require first taking steps to improve their attitude.
 This may involve *other* Charisma-based checks or may involve gifts, the heads of their enemies, or performing tasks for them.

 Generally, monster attitudes are one of the following (in order from most hostile to least).
 **Actively fighting you.** It's generally quite hard to get someone you or your allies are actively trying to harm (or who is actively trying to harm you) to stop and talk.
+Not impossible, but difficult and will generally require something dramatic.
-**Hostile.** Hostility is one step up---they don't like you and don't want to help you, but aren't actively trying to kill/maim/eject you.
+**Hostile.** Hostility is one step up.
+They don't like you and don't want to help you, but aren't actively trying to kill/maim/eject you.
 Generally, the most you can get out of someone who is hostile to you is a grudging non-intervention, as long as that costs them nothing.
 They won't do anything that requires any effort on their part or runs them any risk.
 **Unfriendly.** An unfriendly monster can be persuaded to take very minor risks as long as it gets them something good.
 But it's hard.
 And their preference is to do you minor disservice.
 **Indifferent.** An indifferent monster doesn't care either direction about you and your goals.
 They'll take minor risks if you butter them up enough, but won't normally go out of their way for you.
 On the flip side, it takes a major failure for them to do you dirty.
 **Friendly.** A friendly monster is willing to put forth minor efforts on your behalf with only the lightest persuasive touch.
 They'll take small risks.
 And generally they generally will forgive you if you accidentally do something they don't like.
 They might even do dangerous things for you with the right argument (or payment).